torch_em

 get_..._data

 downloads the respective datasets.
 Note that some datasets cannot be downloaded automatically.
-In these cases the function will raise an error with a message that explains how to download the data. - The function
+In these cases the function will raise an error with a message that explains how to manually download the data. - The function

 get_..._dataset